M10han/image-scores/README.md

 ## Getting Started

 Once the repository has been cloned, you'd see a setup.py file in the root directory.
-Run it with the follwoing command
+Run it with the following command
 ```
 python setup.py install
 ```